Nabla-NTNU/nablaweb-vue/README.md

 You'll need to install the [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started?queryGroups=platform&platform=windows&queryGroups=access-method&access-method=postgres), which we use to run the local database referenced by `.env.loval`.
 In case of uncertainty, follow [their guide](https://supabase.com/docs/guides/local-development/cli/getting-started?queryGroups=platform&platform=windows&queryGroups=access-method&access-method=postgres).

-Note that Docker is a dependancy for running the supabase server without interferring with your machiene.
+Note that Docker is a dependancy for running the supabase server without interferring with your machine.
 As of May 2025, supabase requires Windows and MacOS users to have [Docker Desktop](https://docs.docker.com/desktop/) (yes, including the GUI unfortunately), available both as an app from the linked website, as well as a [homebrew cask](https://formulae.brew.sh/cask/docker).
 On linux you'll find Docker in your favourite package repository.

 Then you can run the following to start the database server: